osmanatam/workshop-docker/README.md

 ### nginx

-`nginx` exposed the port `80`.
+- `nginx` exposed on the port `80`.
-Run `/usr/sbin/nginx -c /etc/nginx/nginx.conf` as the entrypoint.
+- Run `/usr/sbin/nginx -c /etc/nginx/nginx.conf` as the entrypoint.

-Virtual host configuration can be mounted into `/etc/nginx/conf.d/`
+- Virtual host configuration can be mounted into `/etc/nginx/conf.d/`

 ### php-fpm

-`php-fpm` exposed on the port `9000`.
+- `php-fpm` exposed on the port `9000`.
-Run `/usr/sbin/php5-fpm --nodaemonize` as the entrypoint.
+- Run `/usr/sbin/php5-fpm --nodaemonize` as the entrypoint.

 ## Containers